xtrusia/ceph-charms/README.md

 ## Project and community

 We warmly welcome community contributions, suggestions, fixes, and constructive feedback.
-If you find any errors or have suggestions for improvements, please [report a bug on launchpad](https://bugs.launchpad.net/) on the specific component (For example, [report a ceph-dashboard charm bug](https://bugs.launchpad.net/charm-ceph-dashboard) in the Ceph Dashboard charm project on Launchpad..
+If you find any errors or have suggestions for improvements, please [report a bug on launchpad](https://bugs.launchpad.net/) on the specific component (for example, [report a ceph-dashboard charm bug](https://bugs.launchpad.net/charm-ceph-dashboard) in the Ceph Dashboard charm project on Launchpad).

 > [!NOTE]